Escapade (1955 film): Cast

+Production

+Filming took place in March 1955.

 Critical reception

 In The New York Times, Bosley Crowther panned the film, writing, "It is a curiously notional and impractical expostulation against war, obviously well-intended but as humorless as a labored gag".
 Leonard Maltin, on the other hand, gave it three out of four stars, calling it an "Ambitious, insightful, solidly acted drama about the cynicism and hypocrisy of adults and the idealism of youth."
 TV Guide gave the film two out of four stars, calling it, "...an okay comedy with a message, but the play was better."